access-softek/pauth-toolchain-build-scripts/README.md

 compressed read-only file system image which is intended to be `mount`ed to `/opt/llvm-pauth`.

-The versions of LLVM, Musl and Linux kernel are set in `llvm-branch-config`: by default, mainline `llvmorg-21.1.0-rc1` tag is used together with a patched version of Musl that can be obtained at https://github.com/access-softek/musl.
+The versions of LLVM and Musl as well as a few other tunables are set in `config`: by default, mainline `llvmorg-21.1.0-rc1` tag is used together with a patched version of Musl that can be obtained at https://github.com/access-softek/musl.

 The choice of Linux kernel version is mostly arbitrary: it is only used to provide kernel headers to Musl, thus any recent version should work.
+(As this version does not have to be adjusted by the user, it is defined in the `scripts/global-vars` file instead.)

 Please note that while basic sanity check is performed to make sure the expected SHA1 hashes are checked out under `./src/llvm` and `./src/musl`, it is not checked whether the working copy is clean or not.